caio/tablier/src/markdown/help.md

 [keto]: /search?q=almond+-%22almond+butter%22+-milk&ni=0,5&tt=0,15&n_k=0,200&diet=keto

-That happens a bit too often, so in order to try to give more recipe options you can activate our AI by appending the `science` parameter to the URL query parameter.
-The parameter takes a number between 0.5 and 1, where this number means the confidence in our diet guessing AI.
+That happens a bit too often, so in order to try to find more options, we can modify the `&diet=keto` query parameter a bit.
+When we find just a valid diet name (such as "keto"), we interpret it as "search for recipes that *report* being part of the keto diet", but we can tweak this to mean "search for recipes that might fit the keto diet with a certain confidence threshold":

-So a parameter like `&science=0.85` means "show me recipes that match my selected diet **and** recipes that you think could match this diet with 85% confidence".
+If, instead of using `&diet=keto` we use `&diet=keto:0.85` we're saying that we want to include results that our AI _thinks_ it belongs to the category with a confidence level of at least 85%.

 Empirically, we see that higher confidence (`0.8` or more) tends to return recipes that either match perfectly with the selected diet or